-The Academy Trust plans to transfer, in accordance with a legal transfer of undertakings, all activities, assets and liabilities of the Trust as a going concern to Harris Federation in 2021.
-For this reason, the Trustees do not deem it appropriate to continue to adopt the going concern basis for the preparation of the Academy Trust's financial statements and have therefore prepared the financial statements on a basis other than the going concern basis.
+As noted on page 3, with effect from 31 March 2021, in accordance with a legal transfer of undertakings, all activities, assets and liabilities of Chobham Academy were transferred to Harris Federation (company registration number 06228587).
+For this reason, the trustees do not deem it appropriate to adopt the going concern basis and therefore have prepared the financial statements on a basis other than going concern.